Professional Metal Finishing Services.

 Can Aerospace Metals match specific colors for anodized parts?

 Yes.
 We offer a wide range of standard colors including black, blue, red, gold, and clear.
-While anodizing is a chemical process susceptible to slight alloy variations, Aerospace Metals works closely with our partners to maintain strict lot-to-lot consistency.
+While anodizing is a chemical process susceptible to slight alloy variations, our production oversight team ensures strict lot-to-lot consistency across all manufacturing cells.
 For branding, please provide a Pantone reference.

 Do you offer Nadcap-accredited finishing services?

 Absolutely.
-Aerospace Metals specializes in connecting clients with Nadcap-accredited facilities for aerospace and defense projects.
-When requesting a quote, simply specify that your project requires Nadcap certification, and we will route your job to a fully qualified partner in our network.
+We specialize in managing Nadcap-accredited finishing operations for aerospace and defense projects.
+When requesting a quote, simply specify that your project requires Nadcap certification, and we will process your job through the appropriate certified production cell within our network.

 What is chem film (Alodine) and when should I use it?